ai-learning-space/sql-expert/Data Selection (Part 2)/INNER JOIN.md

 <aside>

-💡 `INNER JOIN` is used to combine rows from two or more tables that are matched
+💡 `INNER JOIN` is used to combine rows from two or more tables that are matched.

 </aside>